tasdikrahman/tasdikrahman.me/_posts/2019-04-04-self-hosting-highly-available-kubernetes-cluster-aws-google-cloud-azure.md

 <script async class="speakerdeck-embed" data-id="40484a078640415a872c2857fd7aaf89" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

+Although there are other tools like [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) which would help you to [self-host](https://thenewstack.io/kubernetes-now-does-self-hosting-with-kubeadm/) kubernetes, I would like to show how [bootkube](https://github.com/kubernetes-incubator/bootkube) does it.

 ## What is self-hosting kubernetes?

 > It runs all required and optional components of a Kubernetes cluster on top of Kubernetes itself.
 The kubelet manages itself or is managed by the system init and all the Kubernetes components can be managed by using Kubernetes APIs.